Ciunkos/ciunkos.com/src/blog/posts/debugging-javascript-the-basics/index.md

   })
 ```

-Then just use `logValues({variable})`, leaveraging [object property shorthand]() syntax.
+Then just use `logValues({variable})`, leveraging [object property shorthand]() syntax.

 todo: mention [nameof] operator from C#

 ## (Wire)tapping method chains

 Sometimes issues occur somewhere between long chain of operations.
-There comes handy `tap` method inspited by [Ruby's tap](https://ruby-doc.org/core-2.4.1/Object.html#method-i-tap).
+There comes handy `tap` method inspired by [Ruby’s tap](https://ruby-doc.org/core-2.4.1/Object.html#method-i-tap).
 Basically it calls user defined function with the argument and returns the same argument.
 It is is the identity function with a side-effect callback.

 ```javascript
 const tap = f => x => {